MineoGames/MineoGames.github.io/_posts/2021-11-20-FIRST-EXHIBITION-SDJV72.md

 Overall, this first exhibition has resulted in a step up for Mineo Games 🚀. **A success that motivates to continue with passion!** 🤩

-**Subscribe to the newsletter to receive news like this directly at home.**
+**Subscribe to the newsletter to receive news like this directly in your inbox. 💌**

 {% include en/subscribe-form.html title="Subscribe to the newsletter" %}